21 best computer science books for beginners

 We went through swaths of textbooks to find only the highest quality books for you!
 You’ll notice they’re divided by language and category.
 Enjoy!

 This book is an excellent resource for starting out with Python.
 It’s straight-to-the-point and focuses on getting you up and running with core knowledge and examples!
-The book doesn’t have lots of theory and odd details, so you can get through it fast and still learn a lot.
+This is one of the best computer science books for beginners because it doesn’t have lots of theory and odd details.
+You can get through it fast and still learn a lot.
 However, it does go into detail about why things work the way they do to enhance your understanding of Python.

 No matter what you want to do with Python, this book probably has it.
+It’s definitely one of the best computer science books for beginners.
 You’ll make your own video game, work with big data, and even make your own web application as you follow the book!
 The content builds on itself, with small code snippets evolving into full-fledged programs in days!
 The second edition is specifically for the most recent Python release, so you’ll be getting cutting edge content!

 - Easy to follow along with for the most part.